Chaitanya-git/CloneLab/README.md

 | -d | --dir | Specify a working directory to clone the group into |
 | -h | --help | Display a help message |

-*Note:* Long options that require areguments are used with an '=' sign.
+*Note:* Long options that require arguments are used with an '=' sign.
 eg: --dir=/home/user/repo

 If multiple groups matching the search string are found, clonelab will list all possible options and wait for the user to enter the option to select the required repository.